Sandra-Vadhin/PS3-CHEME7770/README.md

 	julia> include("ElementalBalances.jl")

-To check the FBA solution, run the following in the Julia REPL:
+The FBA solution file Solve.jl calls Network.dat, DataDictionary.jl, and Flux.jl.
+To check the solution, enter the following in the Julia REPL:

 	julia> include("Solve.jl")